-Here are a few of my favorite ideas for sharing your time and generosity with others, so that you can make a real difference for all the people and places around you.
+Here are a few of the Mike Morse Law Firm‘s favorite ideas for sharing your time and generosity with others, so that you can make a real difference for all the people and places around you.

 - Contribute to Bookstock 2019 in April.
 The Bookstock Used Book & Media Sale is a community service project for the donation of gently used books, audiobooks, records, CDs and DVDs.
 Buy some great books for as little as 50 cents or a dollar each to support education and literacy projects in Metro Detroit and beyond.
 The entire process of collecting and sorting books and media, organizing and staffing the sale is 100 percent driven by volunteers.
 I’ll be there on April 7 and then again with my mom, Sue Morse, on April 9.
 Stop by and say hi!

 - Plant a lawn library.
 I love libraries, and the lawn libraries I’ve seen popping up in my own neighborhood are great!
 Set up a Little Free Library on your front lawn, a small, glass-doored, waterproof cabinet filled with books.
 Any neighbor can take a book and replace it with one that he or she has finished reading, so the library offers a constant variety of free al fresco reading materials.
 You can build this box-on-a-post or buy one online.
 This is a great way to meet your neighbors.

 - Organize a block yard sale.
 I’m the father of three daughters.
 Seems I’m always finding boxes in my basement filled with old stuff that they’ve outgrown.
 Spring is a good time to purge it!
 Gather furniture, clothes, electronics and equipment from your garage and attic and from your neighbors for a different type of weekend block party.
 Donate the proceeds to neighborhood projects, from curbside plantings to musical instruments for local school kids.